Romanian mining town suffers from its gold riches

 Eugen David, a former copper miner who moved to Rosia Montana roughly 17 years ago when he met his wife, feels differently.
 He owns land on top of one of RMGC's planned quarries and where it aims to build a processing plant and says he will give it up only by force.

-As the head of anti-mine organization Alburnus Maior, David no longer greets the mayor or Oprisa.
+As the head of anti-mine organisation Alburnus Maior, David no longer greets the mayor or Oprisa.
 His alternative to the mine is farming and using Rosia Montana's notoriety to attract tourists.

 "I have a fundamental right to live here," the charismatic 47-year-old said in his backyard, where he and his family run a cattle farm.
 "I never understood why mining is hailed as the sole development solution for this place.
 I mean, we haven't developed much in 2,000 years of mining."